 As a baby grows, so does the quantity and composition of the milk.
-The only thing that has been found to be lacking in a mother’s milk is Vitamin D.
+The only thing that is lacking in a mother’s milk is Vitamin D.

 2. Nursing encourages baby’s healthy weight

-Nursing maintains a healthy weight and prevents child obesity.
-Nursed babies are also good at stopping when they are satisfied and become very good at regulating their nutritional intake as not to overfeed.
+Nursing maintains a healthy weight and prevents childhood obesity.
+Nursed babies are also good at stopping when they are satisfied and become very good at regulating their nutritional intake so as not to overfeed.

 Want a smart child?
 Nursing has been linked to possibly contributing to the intelligence of babies.
 There is speculation that perhaps this is due to the close bonding through touch and eye contact which establishes that secure bond.

-Secure babies would naturally have a better self esteem, as well as having been provided optimal nutrition.
+Secure babies would naturally have better self-esteem, as well as have been provided optimal nutrition.

-Check out these studies that indicate nursed babies have higher intelligence scores and are more apt to have less learning challenges when they are older.
+Check out these studies that indicate nursed babies have higher intelligence scores and are more apt to have fewer learning challenges when they are older.